oclipa/csharp-cheat-sheet/README.md

 There are four main components to the Builder Pattern:

-1. IBuilder: the interface which defines all the steps required to create a product.
+1. Builder: defines all the steps required to create a product.
-1. ConcreteBuilder: the class that implements IBuilder.
+1. ConcreteBuilder: implements or extends Builder.
-1. Product: the class that defines the object to be created.
+1. Product: defines the object to be created.
-1. Director: the class used to construct an object using the IBuilder interface.
+1. Director: constructs an object using the Builder implementation.

 **Advantages**